F5Networks/k8s-bigip-ctlr/docs/upgradeProcess.md

 * Deprecated extensions/v1beta1 ingress API and it's no longer processed by CIS >=2.12.Use networking.k8s.io/v1 API for ingress.
 * Refer [guide](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/migration-guide.md) to migrate to next generation routes.
 * Deprecated CommonName support for host certificate verification in secrets, use subject alternative name(SAN) in certificates instead.

+### **Upgrading from 2.12.0 to 2.12.1:**
+* CIS is supporting new partition for GTM in as3 mode for CRDs.
+In CCCL mode there are no partition changes for GTM, common partition remains same
+   * In as3 mode, CIS will clear existing GTM objects in default partition and recreates them in new GTM partition
+   * Format of the new GTM partition name - {defaultpartition_gtm}